ThePrez/ServiceCommander-IBMi/man/MAN.md

 Instead, this tool makes strong assumptions based on checks for a particular job name or port usage (see `check_alive_criteria` in the file format documentation).
 A known limitation, therefore, is that Service Commander may mistake another job for a configured service based on one of these attributes.
 For example, if you configure a service that is supposed to be listening on port 80, Service Commander will assume that any job listening on port 80 is indeed that service.

 Service Commander's unique design is intended to offer a great deal of flexibility and ease of management through the use of simple `.yaml` files.

+## Configuring services through YAML configuration files
+This tool allows you to define any services of interest in `.yaml` files.
+These files can be stored in any of the following locations:
+- A global directory (/QOpenSys/etc/sc/services)
+- A user-specific directory($HOME/.sc/services)
+- If defined, whatever the value of the `services.dir` system property is.
+The file name must be in the format of `service_name.yaml` (or `service_name.yml`), where "service_name" is the "simple name" of the service as to be used with this tool's CLI.
+The service name must consist of only lowercase letters, numbers, hyphens, and underscores.

+## Ad hoc service definition
+Ad hoc services can be specified on the sc command line in the format `job:jobname` or `port:portname`.
+In these instances, the operations will be performed on the specified jobs.
+This is determined by looking for jobs matching the given job name or listening on the given port.
+The job name can be specified either in `jobname` or `subsystem/jobname` format.

+If an existing service definition is found (configured via YAML, as in the preceding section) that matches the job name or port criteria, that service will be used.
+For instance, if you have a service configured to run on port 80, then specifying `sc info port:80` will show information about the service configured to run on port 80.

+Ad hoc service definition is useful for quick checks without the need to create a YAML definition.
+It's also useful if you do not recall the service name, but remember the job name or port.

+It is also useful for cases where you just want to find out who (if anyone) is using a certain port.
+For instance, `sc jobinfo port:8080` will show you which job is listening on port 8080.
+Similarly, `sc stop port:8080` will kill whatever job is running on port 8080.

 ## Sample .yaml configuration files
 See the [samples](samples) directory for some sample service definitions.